Anamika990/AWS-Services-Lab/README.md

 # AWS-Services-Lab

-This repository contains practical labs and project setups using key AWS services, designed for learning cloud infrastructure and deployment.
+This repository contains practical labs and project setups using key AWS services, designed for learning cloud infrastructure and deployment using AWS free tier account.
 Topics covered include:

 - ## Covered Services